bungotonph/Apps-Script/README.md

 3. Inventory management: Format cells with low stock levels to draw attention.

 ## Credits
-- This script is powered by GPT-3.5, an advanced language model by OpenAI.
+- This script is powered by Bard, an advanced language model by OpenAI.
 - The project was created by SBAJO.

 ## Contributing